 What is tetanus?

-After infection, symptoms usually take between three and 21 days to show.
+Symptoms usually take 3 to 21 days to show after infection.
 Symptoms include:

 - difficulty talking and swallowing